 First UMC has small groups each spring and fall for ages from kindergarten through adult.
 The topics change from term to term.
-We meet on Wednesday evenings in the Spring and Fall.
-At 5:30 groups get a light dinner and take it to their small group rooms where we eat as a small group and discuss the teachings and/or readings of the week.
+We meet on Wednesday evenings in the Spring and Fall at 6:00 pm.

 For questions about small groups please contact Pastor Liz Lindley

 God never intended for us to live the Christian life alone.
 How can we apply these "one another" references unless we are in intentional, close relationships with each other?
-God calls us to love, not in an abstract or superficial way, but in a deep, face to face, life-on-life, transformative way—which is difficult and inevitably messy.
+God calls us to love, not abstractly or superficially but in a deep, face-to-face, life-on-life, transformative way—which is complex and inevitably messy.

 Ultimately, small groups are a way of living out our purpose, both as individuals and as a collective group of believers—to be the church.
 We share a common foundation of faith and God has called us to live out the implications of that faith in a relational community, in the context that we call a small group.

 Note: Much of the above information is excerpted from Making a Case for Small Groups.